Table of Contents

 - instead of barbell bench presses, choose dumbbell bench presses with 5 pound dumbbells

-If 5 pounds feels light but then 10 or 15 pounds feels heavy, then instead of doing 3×10 each session one can start with 3×10, then move up to 3×15, then 3×20, all the way to say 3×30 with the 5 pound dumbbells prior to moving up to the 10 pound dumbbells.
+If 5 pounds feels light but then 10 or 15 pounds feels heavy, then instead of doing 3×10 each session you can start with 3×10, then move up to 3×15, then 3×20, and consider going all the way to say 3×30 with the 5 pound dumbbells prior to moving up to the 10 pound dumbbells.